-In collaboration with the Haus of Rivers, Solo Chicken Productions is mounting ‘What is Drag’.
-Using photos courtesy of the Provincial Archives, Solo Chicken will be displaying photos of men play acting as women from an internment camp in Amherst, Nova Scotia while a group of contemporary drag performers from the Haus of Rivers mirror these in tableaux.
-The project aims to look at gender performance in these unique contexts and examine them, and their unique contexts.
+In collaboration with the HAUS OF RIVERS and using photos courtesy of the Provincial Archives, Solo Chicken will be displaying photos of men play acting as women from an internment camp in Amherst, Nova Scotia while a group of contemporary drag performers from the Haus of Rivers and more mirror these in tableaux and connect the past with the present.
+The project aims to get audience to examine gender and how it has been performed in different contexts.

 Wilmot United Church

 Alex Rioux will be leading a group of Wilmot’s youth in creating an original piece exploring the churches long progressive history which will conclude with the moment Wilmot became an affirming congregation, opening its doors to people of all sexualities and gender identities.

 Using text from ‘Canada’s Founding Debates’ by Janet Ajzenstat as the source material, we have crafted short scenes that offer a glimmer into the jousting that took place between politicians from 1864-1873 as the building blocks for Canada came together.
 Politicians David Coon, Kate Rogers, Brian MacDonald and more will be on-hand to bring some reality to the past.
 Don’t miss this bipartisan event.